ameliarahman/ameliarahman.github.io/_posts/2024-11-22-Indexing-Postgres.md

 All the queries are affected by the index.
 Even for an `OR` condition, the database chooses to use a Bitmap Index Scan, with both the composite index on `(column_a, column_b)` and the single index on `column_b` to execute the query.

 Of course, there are still other ways to enhance performance by using indexing, as well as by understanding how the database query planners and optimizers make decisions based on the data, query structure, and other factors.
+This knowledge can help determine when to add an index and whether to use a single index, a composite index, or even a combination of both to achieve optimal performance.